ten-protocol/go-ten/design/Geth_type_conventions.md

 ## Reasons

 1. For newcomers to the codebase
-    * Renamed types like `common.L1.Log`, `common.L1.Receipt`, `common.L2.Receipt` reduce the contextual information required before grasping how concrete functions operate and on what.
+    * Aliased types like `common.L1.Log`, `common.L1.Receipt`, `common.L2.Receipt` reduce the contextual information required before grasping how concrete functions operate and on what.
     * Makes it easier to safely contribute.
 Code reviews of PRs matching those conventions should also be easier.
     * Code becomes more auditable
 2. General